Go to Homepage

 If the missus comes along, she's bound to give Gardens Hotel a solid thumbs up – it's extremely handy for shopping.
 Located within the Mid Valley City, it's connected to the city's top-notch Gardens shopping mall, and has 448 elegantly furnished rooms with flora and fauna adorning its walls (in keeping with the garden theme).
 Rooms come with standard facilities but what you'll care for, after a long flight, is the spacious bathroom with a large bathtub and rain shower.
 Be sure to call room service for a selection of their pillow menu just in case yours doesn't measure up.
 Ask for late check out.
 You'll need the extra hours to stuff your suitcase with all your buys or for any last minute shopping.

 Other Kuala Lumpur hotel choices include Federal, Corus Hotel, and the Holiday Villa Subang at the old airport.
-The Pan Pacific Kuala Lumpur International Airport is a convenient business traveller pitstop should you not wish to do the one-hour cab ride early morning.
-It is linked to the airport by an air bridge and offers 403 rooms and 38 suites all with Broadband.
+Sama Sama at the Kuala Lumpur International Airport is a convenient business traveller pitstop should you not wish to do the one-hour cab ride early morning.
+It is linked to the airport by an air bridge and offers 403 rooms and 38 suites including a Presidential Suite all with Broadband.

 Kuala Lumpur art hotel, Sekeping Tenggiri in Bangsar